This article originally appeared on VICE UK.

 IT'S WEIRD BEING SURROUNDED BY 650 CELEBRITIES THAT A LOT OF PEOPLE DISLIKE

 Entering Portcullis House (the glass building next to Parliament, which is essentially a sixth form common room for MPs) for the first time feels like walking into a political Panini sticker album, minus the stats, and with no way to tell who plays for which team.
-You quickly realise that not only do you not know as many MPs as you thought you did, but also that any one of the people surrounding you may well be hated by the general population.
+You quickly realize that not only do you not know as many MPs as you thought you did, but also that any one of the people surrounding you may well be hated by the general population.

 Working in Parliament also guarantees at least one (admittedly quite minor) MP anecdote per day, ranging from being bumped into by human Weeble Ed Miliband, to standing next to the Chancellor of the Exchequer at the urinal.
 My personal best: watching Sadiq Khan trip up a step, and seeing Ken Clarke do a kind of weird hybrid burp-sneeze thing in a lift, and then standing there rigid for what felt like a millennium while everyone pretended absolutely nothing had happened.